 Promote healthy hygiene to protect yourself and others.
-Healthy hygiene includes social distancing (6 feet apart) and wearing a face covering (see section on Face Coverings).
+Healthy hygiene includes social distancing and wearing a face covering (see section on Face Coverings).
 If staff cannot wear a face covering or mask for any reason, then in-person participation may not be an option.